JCEleanor/web-sraping-with-python/README.md

 * save additional infomation as a string list

-B. if it fails to reach the destination (HTTP response status code returns 400 or 404), do the following:
+B. if it fails to reach the destination (HTTP response status codes returns 400 or 404), do the following:

 * Give it a product Id as 0 (so it can be tracked by its Id and be removed afterwards)
 * Print out the product's English name, in order to handle the missing data in the future, but for now I just remove them